 If you are an e-commerce provider, you should use SSL to protect the data and transactions for customers.
 This article will guide you how to enable SSL in Magento 2 step by step.

 The SSL stands for Secure Sockets Layer, which is an important upgrade to your site to make sure that all data goes through a secure connection between the server and the website.
 When your customers sign up on your site and provide their credit card information or personal details, the SSL certificate takes responsibility for keeping them in safe.
-As a result, buyers will feel more secure shopping on your online store, hence this increases conversion rate.
+As a result, buyers will feel more secure shopping on your online store, hence this increases the conversion rate.

 After you have installed SSL in your domain, you need to enable it for your Magento 2 store.
 Follow these steps below to enable SSL: